-SummaryStudents learn about weight by building a spring scale and observing how it responds to objects with different masses.
+SummaryStudents learn about weight by building a spring scale from a slinky and observing how it responds to objects with different masses.

 Engineers must balance the relationship between weight of materials and gravity in their designs.
 Civil engineers design structures, such as bridges and tall buildings, making material choices that assure they will not fall down.
 Aeronautical engineers design light yet strong airplanes and rockets with enough power and fuel to lift away from the pull of gravity.
 Environmental engineers analyze the way water flows down a river canyon or the effect of forces pushing against a storage tank's wall.